 5. Orange Concealers

 A must have for dark skin tones, orange concealer neutralize dark circles, hyperpigmentation from acne scars and darkness around the mouth.
-It can even have a brightening effect in these areas as it can compliment the warm and golden undertones in the skin.
-Our favorite pick: LA Girl HD Pro Concealer Corrector in Orange
+It can also have a brightening effect in these areas as it can compliment the warm and golden undertones in the skin.
+Our favorite pick: LA Girl HD Pro Concealer Corrector in Orange.

 If used properly, color correcting concealers can make the job of your makeup easier.
 Apply on a sheer layer on the needed areas and follow up with your regular foundation or concealer.
 Like primer for paint on a wall, these provide a color-even base to help you create your best look yet.